Start Here

 If I keep responding this way, where does it lead?

-That question tends to clarify decisions more effectively than quick advice.
+That question tends to clarify decisions.

 Where to Go Next